To be announced

 Jay Prakash, Silence Laboratories, Singapore

-Jun Han, Yonsei University
+Jun Han, KAIST

 Wen Hu, UNSW Sydney